 Data Preparation

 Initiating with data acquisition, we embarked on a web-crawling exercise, amassing a rich dataset of mineral images, each meticulously annotated with their respective labels.
-The dataset boasts an impressive repertoire of approximately 4,000 images, spanning 282 unique mineral specimens, each accompanied by labels.
+The dataset contains around 4,000 images of 282 different minerals, each with labels.
 The dimensions of these images stand at 110 ⨉ 110 pixels.
 The labeling schema is comprehensive, encapsulating various attributes such as the mineral name, associated crystal system, chemical groupings, rock typologies, and fracture characteristics.
 For the purpose of model training and evaluation, the dataset was stratified into training and test sets, adhering to an 80% to 20% split ratio.

 Given the inherent challenges posed by a limited number of images per mineral specimen (averaging about 14 images for each mineral type) and the relatively diminutive image dimensions, we employed a series of data augmentation strategies.
 Techniques such as Random Resized Crop and Random Horizontal Flip were judiciously applied to the training dataset to diversify and enhance its content.